The first version of my queue system was very simple, in the end, it proved to be too simple for a real-life scenario.

 Bip! bip! bip!
 Suddenly I receive the “deployment succeeded” notification (1) and I rushed to my terminal to get the throughput estimate and… NOOOOOOOOO!!!!!

 How comes?
-10 machines woking at full speed, an RDS database with enough power in it to serve NASA for their next manned mission to Mars… and it still producing the very same results of the single development machine?
+10 machines working at full speed, an RDS database with enough power in it to serve NASA for their next manned mission to Mars… and is it still producing the very same results of the single development machine?
 That was bad news.

-A creative genius like myself doesn’t have to wait much for his smart-ass brain to come up with a decent solution:
+A creative genius like myself doesn’t have to wait much for his smart-ass brain to come up with a decent solution (that will quickly turn not-so-decent-after-all):

 When a consumer picks up a task it will lock the task by setting